" Finasteride has been associated with various side effects including problems with ejaculation, erectile dysfunction and lack of libido."

 As an anti-ageing scientist who has tried both finasteride and minoxidil, I decided not to use them.
 It wasn't an easy decision for me.
 Fortunately, after 15 years of research and development, I have successfully developed my own hair loss solution, Scalp Stimulator and Hair Growth Serum.

-Scalp Stimulator is a pre-shampoo hair loss treatment oil which has been specially formulated with an exclusive blend of menthol, cannabis sativa oil, stabilised vitamin E, rosemary, cedarwood, thyme, ylang ylang and lemon essential oils to help reverse the effects of dihydrotestosterone and rejuvenate hair follicles.
+Scalp Stimulator is a pre-shampoo hair loss treatment oil which has been specially formulated with an exclusive blend of menthol, stabilised vitamin E, rosemary, cedarwood, thyme, lavender, ylang ylang and lemon essential oils to help reverse the effects of dihydrotestosterone on hair follicles.
 Gently massage to the affected areas of the scalp, 20 to 30 minutes before you wash your hair with a shampoo.
-For best results, use it everyday.
-Personally, I often leave it for up to 2 hours before I shampoo it off.
+For best results, use once a day.

 You may also like: